 Cash Flow from Operating Activities

-This includes the cash arising out of the core business the company is in.
+This includes cash arising out of the core business the company is in.
 The difference between the revenue generated out of the sales of the products and the cost will be cash flow from operating activities.
+For example, purchases or sales of a product, increase or decrease in current assets and current liabilities, depreciation, expenses relating to trading, administrative, selling expenses, etc.

 Cash Flow from Investing Activities

-This includes cash spent in capital expenditures or the cash raised out of a sale of fixed assets or any other form of investment.
+This section of the cash shows the investment a company makes.
+It includes cash spent in capital expenditures or the cash raised out of a sale of long-term assets or any other form of investment.

 Cash Flow from Financing Activities